 coarse to be useful.

-x doesn’t overflow.
-The same can’t be said
+, as long asx` doesn’t overflow.
+The same can’t be said for floating point.

 There is more still to cover, but this article has grown too long already.
 I hope this has helped build your intuition for how floating point numbers work.
 In the next article(s) in the series, we’ll cover: the precise way in which the value is calculated from exponent and significand, fractional floating point numbers, and the subtleties of printing floating-point numbers.